 The residency is located in the Engadine valley, more specifically, in the Fextal.
 The Engadin has been a place of inspiration for artists, writers and philosophers for centuries.
 The Fextal gained international attention through Friedrich Nietzsche spending the remainder of his life in the area.
 Many artists and writers have followed in his footsteps visiting and working in the area, such as Hemingway, Giacometti, Kirchner, Richter, Basquiat and Warhol to name a few.

 Today, the Engadin is home to a growing number of galleries and artistic institutions.
 We have various galleries from Sils Maria to Schanf, the art fair NOMAD, galleries in St. Moritz such as Karsten Greve, Andrea Caratsch and Hauser & Wirth.
-The opening of the Museum Susch has also play a paramount role in fostering the art scene within the area.
+The opening of the Museum Susch has also played a paramount role in growing the art scene within the area.

 The Engadine landscape and environment not only attracts top collectors, but more importantly, it has this incredibly unique atmosphere.
 It possesses an extraordinary aura that cultivates artistic and intellectual creativity.